delomast/maxFounderDiversity/README.md

 - ``py sslcmd.py --coan_matrix ./coan_matrix_files/co_mat.npy``
 - ``py sslcmd.py --coan_matrix ./coan_matrix_files/co_mat.npz``

-These each passess in a file (*that can be loaaded with `numpy`*) containing a co-ancestry matrix of n populations to the tool.
+These each passess in a file (*that can be loaded with `numpy`*) containing a co-ancestry matrix of n populations to the tool.

 #### Web Frontend
 In a terminal, run: